New England Hunting, Fishing & Photography Adventures

 are registered trade names of Emerson's Wild Outdoors, LLC., Groveton, NH

 *Note - Bass anglers may also enjoy incidental catches of several other species of fish besides largemouth and smallmouth bass.
-Northern pike, chain pickerel, bluegill, sunfish, crappie, perch, bullhead and suckers can be caught in most waters.
+Northern pike, chain pickerel, walleye, bluegill, sunfish, crappie, perch, bullhead and suckers can be caught in many waters.